theluiscaminero/Link-in-bio/Home.md

 ### Veganism
 - []() - Why choose to be vegan
-- [Veganhealth.org](https://veganhealth.org/) - Basic nutrition for vegans
+- [Veganhealth.org](https://veganhealth.org/) - Basic nutrition for vegans.

 [Back to top 🔝](#contents)